-The WorkSafe Agent (the Agent) can pay the reasonable costs of approved hearing services and hearing devices provided by WorkSafe approved hearing service providers to assist workers in the rehabilitation of work-related injuries or illness under Victorian workers compensation legislation.
+The WorkSafe Agent ('the agent') can pay the reasonable costs of approved hearing services and hearing devices provided by Hearing service providers approved by WorkSafe Victoria (WorkSafe) to assist workers in the rehabilitation of work-related injuries or illness under Victorian workers’ compensation legislation.

 In this policy:

 Assistive Listening Accessory (ALA): A generic electronic device designed and manufactured to overcome an individual's hearing loss by way of transmitting, processing or amplifying sound but does not take into account the person's individual hearing loss profile or audiogram.
 An ALA does not refer to a hearing device.

 Contracted practice: A hearing service practice that has entered into a contract with WorkSafe following a successful tender submission.
 The contracted practice is required to adhere to its obligations to WorkSafe under the terms of the Hearing services contract, which includes compliance with this policy.

 Hearing consultation, review and/or maintenance: has the meaning given to it in paragraph(s) of this policy entitled 'Hearing consultation, review and/or maintenance'.

 Hearing device: an electronic medical appliance designed and manufactured to overcome an individual's hearing loss by way of transmitting, processing or amplifying sound according to the individual hearing loss profile or audiogram of the hearing impaired person and is worn in or behind the ear (also commonly referred to as a hearing aid).

 Hearing device battery supply: has the meaning given to it in the paragraph(s) of this policy entitled 'Hearing device battery supply'.

 Hearing device fitting package: has the meaning given to it in the paragraph(s) of this policy entitled 'Hearing device fitting package'.